Jhonnis/Jhonnis/README.md

 ## Hello there, I'm Jonathan

-- 🔭 Hoje trabalho com Infraestrutura e HelpDesk
+- 🔭 IT Analyst
-- 🌱 Analise e desenvolvimento de sistemas
+- 🌱 AI enthusiast
-- 📫 Contate-me no e-mail: jonathanvreis18@gmail.com
+- 📫 Contact me on email: jonathanvreis18@gmail.com

 <div>
   <a href="https://github.com/Jhonnis"></a>